quiet-field-log/record-surface-visibility/README.md

 The collapse of relational complexity into a stable document form
 that prevents reconstruction of procedural context.

+- RSV suggests that document completeness does not imply interpretability.

 ## ⚠️ Why it matters